 The New Horizons spacecraft was launched on 19 January 2006 on its 9.5-year journey to make the first reconnaissance of the Pluto system, including its satellites Charon, Nix, and Hydra, and a possible extended mission to one or more Kuiper Belt Objects (KBOs).
-While spacecraft have visited each of the terrestrial and jovian planets, this will be the first spacecraft to explore any of the ice dwarf worlds that dominate the third, outer portion of our solar system.
-By improving our knowledge of these distant bodies, we will extend our understanding of ice dwarfs and Kuiper Belt Objects (KBOs) and of the origin and evolution of our solar system.
+While spacecraft have visited each of the terrestrial and jovian planets, this will be the first spacecraft to explore any of the icy dwarf planets that dominate the third, outer portion of our solar system.
+By improving our knowledge of these distant bodies, we will extend our understanding of ice dwarfs and Kuiper Belt Objects and of the origin and evolution of our solar system.

-New Horizons payload consists of Alice, an ultraviolet spectrometer; Ralph/MVIC, a visible panchromatic and color imager; Ralph/LEISA, an infrared imaging spectrometer; REX, a radio science experiment; LORRI, a high-resolution panchromatic imager; PEPSSI, an energetic particle detector, SWAP, a solar wind analyzer; and SDC, a student-built dust counter.
-Further detail is given in companion papers in this issue.
+The New Horizons science payload is comprised of Alice, an ultraviolet spectrometer; Ralph/MVIC, a visible panchromatic and color imager; Ralph/LEISA, an infrared imaging spectrometer; REX, a radio science experiment; LORRI, a high-resolution panchromatic imager; PEPSSI, an energetic particle detector; SWAP, a solar wind analyzer; and SDC, a student-built dust counter.

-In this article, we describe the scientific investigations that the New Horizons science team (Table I) intends to perform at the Pluto system.
-In Section 2, we describe the science goals for which the New Horizons mission was designed.
-In Section 3, we describe the planned observations at Pluto and the Pluto system to fulfill these goals.
-In Section 4, we show the mapping of the observations to the specific mission goals, and in Section 5, we discuss some of the ways in which the planned observations will further planetary science in general.
+In this article, we describe the scientific investigations that the New Horizons science team (Table 1) intends to perform at the Pluto system.
+In Sect.
+2, we describe the science goals for which the New Horizons mission was designed.
+In Sect.
+3, we describe the planned